Hate RFID Asset Tracking Systems? Beacons Can Help!

 For example, beacons can help with intra-logistics or tracking those assets that haven’t yet reached the assembly line.
 Should assets or equipment go missing or be moved too late, this can be a huge setback for warehouse operators.
 Hence, active tracking from beginning to end is used to erase a substantial amount of inefficiency.
 This means increased visibility and decreased errors overall.

 If you have worked in a hospital, you know healthcare administration is particularly complex.
 Fast access to the right information is paramount in keeping operations running and saving lives.
-Bluetooth beacons have been found to make more equipment used more often.
+Bluetooth tags have been found to make more equipment used more often.
 This also ensures that expensive equipment does not get misplaced.
 They aid in data generation, asset tracking, and can even make sure doctors get patient data instantly.

 Common beacon use cases in healthcare include increasing medical device usage, patient tracking, automating medical record access, handling staff allocation or even physical and digital security.